eclipse-edc/Connector/docs/developer/architecture/coding-principles.md

 1. Use the `Builder` pattern when:
     - there are any number of optional constructor args
     - there are more than 3 constructor args
-    - the object should be serializable
     - inheriting from an object that fulfills any of the above.
 In this case use derived builders as well.

+2. Although serializability is not the reason we use the builder pattern, it is a strong indication that a builder should be used.
 2. Builders should be named just `Builder` and be static nested classes.
 3. Create a `public static Builder newInstance(){...}` method to instantiate the builder
 4. Builders have non-public constructors
-5. use single-field builders: a `Builder` instantiates the object it builds in its constructor, and sets the properties in its builder methods.
+5. Use single-field builders: a `Builder` instantiates the object it builds in its constructor, and sets the properties in its builder methods.
 The `build()` method then only performs verification (optional) and returns the instance.
-6. use `private` constructors for the objects that the builder builds.
+6. Use `private` constructors for the objects that the builder builds.
-7. use Jackson annotations on builders only, as opposed to: the object.
+7. If there is a builder for an object, use it to deserialize an object, i.e. put Jackson annotations such as `JsonCreator` and `@JsonBuilder` on builders.
 8. Note that the motivation behind use of builders is not for immutability (although that may be good in certain circumstances).
 Rather, it is to make code less error-prone and simpler given the lack of named arguments and optional parameters in Java.